Can I Legally Record the Police in North Carolina?

 Your Rights When Recording the Police

-You have the right to record the police in any public place.
+You have the right to record the police in any public place in North Carolina.
 This includes the following:

 - Retail and commercial properties